openactive/developer-documentation/data-model/types/event.md

 This is the first paragraph
 This is the second paragraph

-This type is derived from [https://schema.org/Event](https://schema.org/Event).
+This type is derived from [https://schema.org/Event](https://schema.org/Event), which means that any of this type's properties within schema.org may also be used.

 ## **Fields**